Zohran Mamdani, A Young Muslim Politician, Holds Commanding Lead In New York City’s Mayoral Race - UrduPoint

 -

-Zohran Mamdani, a young Muslim politician, holds commanding lead in New York City’s mayoral race3 minutes ago
+Zohran Mamdani, a young Muslim politician, holds commanding lead in New York City’s mayoral race1 minute ago

 -